SnehalD14/gpd/README.md

 Grasp Pose Detection (GPD) is a package to detect 6-DOF grasp poses (3-DOF position and 3-DOF orientation) for a 2-finger robot hand (e.g., a parallel jaw gripper) in 3D point clouds.
 GPD takes a point cloud as input and produces pose estimates of viable grasps as output.
-The main strengths of GPD are:

 ## Requirements